-- This is Why You Need a Real Estate Website (even if you're not a full time investor)
+- This is Why You Need a Real Estate Website (even if you're not a full-time investor)

 - The 6 Steps to Build a Real Estate Website

-- 1. Finding Other Real Estate Websites and Identifying the Competition
+- 1. Find Competing Real Estate Websites

 - 3. Create Excellent Real Estate Content For Your Investor Website